Mullan Distinguished Teacher Award

 This year’s recipient well represents the purpose of the award.
 As a colleague who nominated her points out, she not only relates course material to the real world but has used research from the real world to develop a list of “best practices” that faculty can take to the classroom.

 Since 1991, when she earned her first full-time appointment at Notre Dame with letters of recommendation from the Baltimore Sun and Westinghouse, this year’s Mullan Award winner has been an advocate for every student’s learning at both the undergraduate and the graduate level.
-Today, Deborah Calhoun teaches not only in the School of Arts and Sciences Business Department, which she chairs, but also in the School of Nursing and the School of Pharmacy.
+Today, Deborah Calhoun teaches not only in the School of Arts, Sciences, and Business Business Department, which she chairs, but also in the School of Nursing and the School of Pharmacy.

 Equally capable as educator and administrator, Professor Calhoun possesses a collaborative vision that has shaped the creation of the Weekend College, the First Impressions program and our new Coached Leadership program.
 She is an expert in the needs of adult learners and the team-learning model for the professional world.